Microsoft Licensing

 A defensible Copilot ROI model requires three inputs: the time saved per user, the financial value of that time, and the total cost of the Copilot deployment (not just the licence fee).
 The formula is straightforward, but the assumptions underlying each input require careful scrutiny.

-The table reveals the fundamental challenge: the ROI range is enormous.
-A power user saving 2 hours per week generates 16× return on the licence cost.
-An unused licence generates -100 % return.
-The aggregate ROI of a Copilot deployment is therefore driven entirely by two factors: what percentage of licensed users actually use Copilot regularly and productively, and how much measurable time those active users save on tasks that have quantifiable financial value.
+A power user saving 2 hours per week generates 16x return on the licence cost.
+An unused licence generates -100% return.
+The aggregate ROI of a Copilot deployment is driven entirely by two factors: what percentage of licensed users actually use Copilot regularly and productively, and how much measurable time those active users save on tasks that have quantifiable financial value.

 The Hidden Cost Gap

 The $360/year licence fee understates the true cost.
-Add training and change management ($50–150/user), data governance preparation ($20–50/user), IT support overhead, and potential base licence upgrades for ineligible users.
-True first-year cost per user is often $500–600, raising the break-even threshold to approximately 45–60 minutes of weekly time savings.
+Add training and change management ($50 to $150/user), data governance preparation ($20 to $50/user), IT support overhead, and potential base licence upgrades for ineligible users.
+True first-year cost per user is often $500 to $600, raising the break-even threshold to approximately 45 to 60 minutes of weekly time savings.

 The Utilisation Problem

-In our experience across client deployments, 30–40 % of Copilot licences show minimal or zero usage after 90 days.
+In our experience across client deployments, 30 to 40% of Copilot licences show minimal or zero usage after 90 days.
 At $30/user/month, 1,000 unused licences represent $360,000/year in waste.
-This is the single largest ROI risk — and it is entirely within your control through targeted deployment and active adoption management.
+This is the single largest ROI risk.
+The mitigation is targeted deployment: licence only the roles where pilot data demonstrates positive ROI, and implement quarterly utilisation reviews to reassign or reclaim unused licences.

 Microsoft's ROI Claims vs Independent Evidence